 Prior to completion of study, students are required to complete various projects ranging from engineering design, field development project (FDP), and individual projects selected from actual oil and gas field data and relevant industrial problems.

-Petroleum Engineering with Honours
+Bachelor of Petroleum Engineering with Honours

 Choose any of the following sets of Core Specialisation areas (set A, B, or C) for Core Specialisation I, II and III.
 Students can choose based on 3+0 or 2+1 concept.